erjohns3/light-show/README.md

 * Install ffmpeg, and have avaliable on your path
 * `pip install -r requirements.txt`

+#### warning
+on linux you need to "pip install aubio", on everything else, just "pip install -r requirements.txt"

 ### Running locally (not on the doorbell, just on your computer)
 * example 1, start the light show "shelter" locally (terminal UI), and with arrow key support.
     * `python light_server.py --local --keyboard --show shelter`